gkotas/vscode-restore-git-branch-tabs/README.md

 | Name | Description
 | ---- | -----------
+|`restoreGitBranchTabs.newBranchPreserveTabs` | Preserve the current tabs when switching to a new branch
 |`restoreGitBranchTabs.debug` | Enable debug mode
 |`restoreGitBranchTabs.outputLevel` | Specifies the verbosity of the output channel

 ## Known Issues

 - View Columns are not used correctly meaning order of tabs isn't preserved.
+- Extension doesn't activate if workspace is a subdirectory of a git repo (i.e. no .git in root of workspace)

+## Future Features

+- Command to open saved tabs for any branch